MakeShyftRDA/Websockets-for-Livecode/README.md

 Uploaded to Knowledge base

 From then on I worked on each handler 1 by 1.
+I asked it to review the logic, write the code, then I asked it to review and finalize the code.
 After a few handlers i would update the knowledge base with the existing code.

+TESTING AND FINALISING:

 I did not test the code when it was generated, except to make sure it compiled.
 I figure testing it can happen when its all there to be tested.